Grand Gala du Disque: History

 The Grand Gala du Disque was organized by the Committee for Collective Gramophone Campaigns (CCGC) as a gala where the Edisons would be presented and an event where a variety of national and international artists would perform.
 The CCGC was formed in 1960 by the national union of record deals (NVGD) and the national union of record manufacturers and importers (NVGI).

-The first ceremony took place on October 22, 1960 at the Concertgebouw in Amsterdam.
+The first ceremony took place on October 22, 1960, at the Concertgebouw in Amsterdam.
 The first gala lasted a total of 7 hours and featured about 50 acts.
 The broadcast was a joint venture of TV broadcaster AVRO and the Netherlands' major record companies.
 The event became the most popular radio and TV show of the year in Holland.
 The Grand Gala was instrumental in introducing the European market to foreign artist.

 In the years that followed, the Grand Gala du Disque became a prestigious annual event, booking top performers and presenters.
 In 1963, Princess Irene attended the Grand Gala du Disque Classique in the Amsterdam Concertgebouw and presented the Edisons to the winners on October 4.
 That year, Princess Margreit visited the Grand Gala du Disque Populaire at the Kurzall, Scheveningen on October 12.
-Artists included Wim Kan, Marlene Dietrich, Petula Clark, Freddy Quinn, Corry Brokken, and Anneke Gronloh.
+Artists included Wim Kan, Wim Sonneveld, Marlene Dietrich, Francoise Hardy, Petula Clark, Freddy Quinn, Corry Brokken, and Anneke Gronloh.

 The 6th annual gala took place on October 2, 1965.
 Among artists who attended were the Supremes, the Everly Brothers, Cilla Black, Wanda Jackson, Willeke Alberti, Lucille Starr, and Frans Kok orchestra.

 The grand old style of the Grand Gala du Disque was deemed old fashioned by the end of the 1960s, as the emphasis in the music business shifted from classical/vocal music to pop and soul.
 However, the promotional power of the Grand Gala du Disque was evident after the Four Tops appeared in 1968, they subsequently sold 45,000 in album sales.
 Nancy Wilson, Jimmy Smith, Eugene Cicero, Vikki Carr, Wilson Pickett, Dusty Springfield, Esther & Abi Ofarim, Joan Baez, and Nancy Sinatra were among the performers at the 1968 Grand Gala du Disque Populaire, which was held separately as a TV special before the live event.